 What is the Recruiter Accreditation Scheme?

-The Recruiter Accreditation Scheme (RAS) has been developed to raise the profile and status of recruiters, by devising a training and accreditation scheme that recognises the knowledge, skills and competence of professional recruiters.
+The Recruiter Accreditation Scheme (RAS) was developed to raise the profile and status of recruiters, by devising a training and accreditation scheme that recognises the knowledge, skills and competence of professional recruiters.

 Why was the Recruiter Accreditation Scheme introduced?

 Increasing concerns were being raised about the quality of some recruitment, particularly with the emergence of newer techniques particularly online and using social media.
-In conjunction with these concerns there was a need to recognise the excellent professional recruiters who are able to deliver quality recruitment time and time again.
-In order to address the quality issues and provide the recognition it was decided, after consultation with the sector including recruiters, that an accreditation scheme would be the best way to address the concern and provide the recognition.
+In conjunction with these concerns there was a need to recognise the excellent professional recruiters who can deliver quality recruitment time and time again.

 Who is eligible to become accredited?